stasprokopchuk73-boop/Numble/README.md

 > *Listen smarter.
 Learn deeper.
 Share the journey.*

 Nimble is an AI-native audiobook app that transforms passive listening into an active learning experience.
-Built for Ukrainian-speaking users first, designed to scale globally.

 ---

 ## 🔥 The Problem

-Current audiobook apps (Audible, Apple Books, Абук) treat listening as a one-way experience.
-Users:
+Current audiobook apps (Audible, Apple Books )
 - Hear words but don't retain knowledge
 - Can't ask questions about what they're listening to
 - Have no tools to capture and review key ideas